Location: 2403b James Hall

 Email: Barbara Winslow's Web site

-Barbara Winslow is a historian teaching in the School of Education and the Women's Studies Program.
-She attended Antioch College in the 1960s and has never forgotten the last valedictory address of its first president, Horace Mann: "Be ashamed to die until you have won some victory for humanity."
+Barbara Winslow is a historian teaching in the Department of Secondary Education and in the Women's and Gender Studies Program.
 Her research focuses on the intersection of gender, class, race and sexuality on women in social protest movements.
 Her first book, Sylvia Pankhurst: Sexual Politics and Political Activism, tells the story of an important suffragette, peace campaigner, anti-colonialist, anti-fascist, international socialist and feminist.
 She is presently writing a history of the women's liberation movement in Seattle, and she is co-authoring and editing Clio in the Classroom: Teaching U.S. Women's History.
-Winslow is the project director of the Shirley Chisholm Project of Brooklyn Women's Activism 1945 to the Present.
+Winslow is the project director of the Shirley Chisholm Project of Brooklyn Women's Activism 1945 to the Present, and her book Shirley Chisholm: Catalyst for Change was published by Westview Press in 2013.